sri-arjuna/tui/docs/README-new.md

 Saying, as it is command based, it can be used by every scripting language available.

-**swarm-terminal** beeing some kind of exception here, as it will only work in a GUI enviornment, but this will also start the prefered terminal window of the user, with its last list entry **xterm** ment as last fallback option.
+**tui-terminal** beeing some kind of exception here, as it will only work in a GUI enviornment, but this will also start the prefered terminal window of the user, with its last list entry **xterm** ment as last fallback option.

 As it is command based and uses a dash (-) to seperate descriptors, it is possible to group some tasks.
-Those are swarm-bol-\*, swarm-conf-\*, swarm-math-\*, swarm-str-\*, which are considered coding helpers.
+Those are tui-bol-\*, tui-conf-\*, tui-math-\*, tui-str-\*, which are considered coding helpers.

 There are three special cases:

-*	swarm-install, is ment to install packages distro-independant, so the scripter doesnt have to care wether its apt-get, emerge, dnf, pacman, pkg or zypper
+*	tui-install, is ment to install packages distro-independant, so the scripter doesnt have to care wether its apt-get, emerge, dnf, pacman, pkg or zypper
-*	swarm-printf, does not accecpt string formating as its origin name
+*	tui-printf, does not accecpt string formating as its origin name
-*	swarm-psm, is the only abrevihation, background script manager
+*	tui-psm, is the only abrevihation, background script manager

 It also attempts to reduce required user interaction to a minimum,